FabricDevCamp/fabric-devops/templates/ItemDefinitionTemplateFiles/AdoProjectTemplates/AdoReadMe.md

-﻿# ADO Project used to demonstrate workspace export/import with Fabric REST API
+﻿# ADO repository used to demonstrate GIT integration with Fabric workspapces

-This is a demo readme file.
+This is a demo readme file generated with code.